You are here:

 The role of a psychiatrist, GP, or nurse, is to provide excellent care.
 This care needs to be informed by science and delivered in a way that is focused on the person's ability to get what they want out of life.

-Dr Roderick McKay, Director Psychiatry and Mental Health Programs, Health Education and Training Institute explains how HETI proudly takes the lead on a person-centered, community-centric, collaborative, recovery-based approach to mental health.
-He explains why this lies at the heart of HETI's learning approach.
+Dr Roderick McKay, Director Psychiatry and Mental Health Programs explains how HETI Higher Education proudly takes the lead on a person-centered, community-centric, collaborative, recovery-based approach to mental health.
+He explains why this lies at the heart of HETI Higher Education's learning approach.

-Recovery in mental health has traditionally focused on improving symptoms or function – at HETI, we also guide students to develop skills that focus on improving the quality of life and helping patients to achieve their goals.
+Recovery in mental health has traditionally focused on improving symptoms or function – at HETI Higher Education, we also guide students to develop skills that focus on improving the quality of life and helping patients to achieve their goals.

 This broader recovery concept comes from the premise that one of the most valuable things we can give to a person we’re treating is hope – and the ability to accomplish their goals.